 Still, I was nervous.
-Then, I went to the bank, and was approved for the loan to buy the car.
-The bank valued the car about $1,500 above what it was selling for.
+I went to the bank, and was approved for the loan to buy the car.
+The bank valued the car about $1,500 above the selling price.

 Before I even get to New Hampshire, I have people already asking for rides in this new car.
 I get to New Hampshire, the owner insists on picking me up from the airport.
 I test drive it with her in the car, and I am totally satisfied.

 The only thing the car needed was a set of new tires.
 It was the best car I ever owned.

 There are many, many more stories on the power of visualization.
 If you want more visualization stories, you can check out some additional stories here: 8 Successful People Who Use the Power of Visualization.